yorevs/homesetup/docs/handbook/USER_HANDBOOK.md

 file to be updated.
 We always keep a backup of this file, so, you can preserve your customizations, but this process has to be manual.
 The original content is defined on the original [aliasdef](../../dotfiles/aliasdef) file.

+### Alias Definitions

+Here is where you feel yourself home.
 You can override or add additional aliases by adding entries to your installed **~/.aliases** file.
-When you first install HomeSetup this file will be created automatically for you, so you just need to edit it.
+When you first install HomeSetup this file will be created automatically for you, so you just need to customise it the wat you want.

+**Notice that** Sometimes we need to update this file when we add/change some functions.
+We will always keep a backup of this file prior to changing it, so you can always get what you have inside it and move to the new file.

 ### Categories